-To estimate the causal impact of the Win-Win subsidy on the employment trajectories of eligible individuals, we exploit two eligibility conditions: age and time.
-Indeed, only unemployed individuals younger than 26 and recruitments in 2010 or 2011 are eligible for the Win-Win plan.
+To estimate the causal impact of the wage subsidy reinforcement resulting from the Win-Win plan on the employment trajectories of unemployment entrants, we exploit two eligibility conditions: age and calendar time.
+Indeed, only unemployed individuals younger than 26 and recruitments in 2010 or 2011 are potentially eligible for the most favourable Win-Win subsidies.
 Our benchmark analysis relies on a regression discontinuity design (RDD) estimator that exploits the age eligibility cutoff at 26 for the unemployed registering in 2010.
-As mentioned in Section 2, workers slightly older than 26 can be eligible for other lower hiring subsidies, such as Activa or Win-Win targeted at the long-term unemployed.
-This means that the counterfactual of eligibility for the hiring subsidy is not the absence of eligibility but the partial eligibility for lower hiring subsidies.
+As mentioned in Section 2, workers older than 26 can be eligible for other lower hiring subsidies, such as Activa or Win-Win targeted at the long-term unemployed.
+This means that the counterfactual we estimate is not the absence of eligibility but the age-eligibility for less generous hiring subsidies.